thaliproject/thali/pages/TechnologyInvestigations/PresenceProtocolBindings.md

 But per the previously mentioned bug we MUST NOT end up in a situation where we have two `MCSession` objects on the same peer involving the same remote peer.

 Our solution to this situation is to leverage the fact that as defined below `peerID`s are UUIDs.
 This means they are (within reason) globally unique and they can be lexically compared.
-The larger of two UUIDs is defined as the UUID whose value represented as ASCII bytes when compared in ASCII ordering is the first to have a higher byte value for a character in order.
+The larger of two UUIDs is defined as the UUID whose value represented as ASCII bytes when compared in ASCII ordering is the first to have a higher byte value for a character.

 ### Lexically Larger Peer
 If a lexically larger peer wishes to connect to a lexically smaller peer then it MUST use `invitePeer` from `MCNearbyServiceBrowser` to invite the peer to a session with the following arguments: